Ashwin7mak/qbui/ui/README.md

 *Bonus 3:* In your IntelliJ configuration, click the "+" button under "Before Launch" and add a task to run `npm run webpack` before the tests run to ensure you have the most up to date code running in your E2E test.

+*Bonus 4:* Give your jobs a name so they are more easily identifiable in Sauce Labs.
+Under `capabilities` in `wdioSauce.config.js`, add a `name` key to the browsers.
+Can be something like `[initials]ChromeTest`, but you can name it anything you would like.

 ## Using Gradle to build distribution node server